South Dakota has fairly flexible laws, but processors that want to sell directly out of their home must follow different rules.

 A copy of the testing approval (see registration section) must be present at each sale location.

 This guide has information about which dried products are allowed.

-While there is no registration process, each product must be tested by a processing authority before they can be sold.
-This means that the products can be tested in a lab for a fee, or the home processor can take a training course, which might be practical for the production of jams and jellies.
-The requirements guide and FAQs page have more information about testing foods.
+While there is no registration process, each acidified canned food product must be tested by a processing authority before it can be sold.
+This means that the products must be tested in a lab for a fee.
+Non-perishable baked goods do not need to be tested.

 Chocolate Chip Cookies